5 Tips for Starting Your Design Career

 Yes (but not really ).
 Understand that good to you and your instructor, and good to me are not going to mean the same thing.

 I think work that shows up in the Communication Arts Annual is good.
 Student work is never going to be good by those standards.
+See some of our design career topics and other news on Facebook.

 Let me elaborate: I know your work isn’t going to be professional grade so I don’t expect it…I expect really great student work, not great professional work.